asciamanna/asciamanna.github.io/_drafts/ndepend-2017-measuring-the-cost-of-sloppy-code.md

 ### No Time or Budget to Improve

 Commonly teams aren't given the time or the budget to improve.
-Professional developers need time to hone their skills and improve their tooling so they can continuously deliver high quality features.
-These NDepend Technical Debt measures enable teams to show a return on the company's investment in training, tooling, etc. I would warn that like everything in software development these gains are incremental and take some time.
-So you would want to show these gains by improvement in these ratings over a period of time.
+Professional developers need time to sharpen their skills and improve their tooling so they can continuously deliver high quality features.
+These NDepend Technical Debt measures enable teams to show a return on the company's investment in the time and cost of code maintenance.
+The ability to provide this evidence will help teams make the case for continuous team improvement.

 For teams to continuously improve it is important to measure progress, this latest version of NDepend gives teams even more tools to measure their progress.